Digestive and systemic enzymes: circulation and hair growth

 The primary role of enzymes is to sustain life.
 Nearly every process in the body requires chemical reactions.
 Whether we’re healing from an injury or breaking down the foods we eat; we need digestive and systemic enzymes that handle all these tasks.

 What are digestive and systemic enzymes?

 Digestive and systemic enzymes are the catalysts that take care of all the chemical reactions in the body.
 Every cell in our body needs enzymes for maintenance, repair and building, nutritional absorption, tissue repair, immune system dysfunction, and much more.
-They even slow down the aging process.
-Any significant depletion of these important catalysts on our bodies can have a detrimental impact on our wellbeing and can cause hair loss.
+They even slow down the ageing process.
+Any significant depletion of these crucial catalysts on our bodies can have a detrimental impact on our wellbeing and can cause hair loss.

 The human body uses digestive and systemic enzymes for processes that keep the body healthy, nourished, and functioning optimally.
 They’re used to draw nourishment from the foods we eat as well as in healing.

-Your body naturally produces enzymes however it’s a process that starts to decline from the age of 25.
+Your body naturally produces enzymes; however, it’s a process that starts to decline from the age of 25.
 Depletion of digestive and systemic enzymes can lead to health problems and a range of other symptoms like circulatory complications or joint pain.

 One way to maintain your health and energy levels is to ensure that your digestive and systemic enzyme levels are balanced.
-Processed foods lack enzymes and require more enzymes to make digestion happen so be mindful of your diet.
+Processed foods lack enzymes and require more enzymes to make digestion happen, so be mindful of your diet.